entech281/Season_2018/README.md

 >Eclipse has lost its mind! - Dave Cowden

+### Fix Eclipse 101
+cd (directory you want to be in)
+./gradlew clean
+ls -la
+rm -rf .classpath .project .settings
+./gradlew eclipse
+open eclipse > browse to directory
+Enjoy your happy eclipse!

 ### To format your document
 1. Click anywhere in a document or Package Explorer
 2. Click Source